-Scientists say the flu can spread from up to six feet away.
+Scientists say it can spread from up to six feet away.
 It can travel through the air just from someone talking, and someone else could get the virus into their lungs.
 It also spreads by touching things that have been touched by someone who has the virus and then touching your eyes, nose, or mouth.
 Let’s face it, kids are not the best about washing their hands so things like the flu can spread quickly among them.
-If your child has the flu, the best thing to do is to refrain from taking them anywhere into the public.
+If your child may have it, the best thing to do is to refrain from taking them anywhere into the public.

 Children are also more prone to the flu.
 Because they are young and their immune systems haven’t had time to fully develop, a flu shot can help protect them from influenza.